 10 tips to feel happier at work

 I’m often asked: “How can I be happier at work?”
 This question is not surprising.
-In a workplace happiness survey it was found that over 50% of the US workforce is currently unhappy at work.
+In a happiness at work survey it was found that over 50% of the US workforce is currently unhappy at work.
 That’s ~65 Million people if you only consider the full-time workforce.
 The answer is specific to the individual I’m coaching.
-However, I’ll do my best to provide tips that anyone can use to increase happiness at work.
+However, I’ll do my best to provide tips ways to be happier at work.